-I jumped online looking for suggestions to take on this monumental task.
-I found some really good advice I can put to good use.
+I jumped online looking for suggestions to help with this monumental task.

 Things I Know I Want Keep.

-For things on this list, I decided to start packing boxes right away.
-I will be sure to wrap pictures with glass frames in heavy duty Foam Wrap Cushioning Sheets.
+Be sure to wrap pictures with glass frames in heavy-duty Foam Wrap Cushioning Sheets.

 Tips on packing boxes:

-• Add the number with the picture to your list.
-When it comes time to move, you can ask yourself again if you REALLY want to keep these things.
+When it comes time to move, you can ask yourself again if you REALLY want to keep these things without opening the box.

 B. Things I want to keep and will leave in the house until we move.

-Remember, DON’T SAVE STUFF FOR YOUR CHILDREN, unless they tell you to.
+Important Tip: DON’T SAVE YOUR STUFF FOR YOUR CHILDREN unless they tell you to.